thither/Thither.Direct-client-libraries/README.md

-## Thither.Direct - CLIENT - LIBARARIES
+## Thither.Direct - CLIENT - LIBRARIES

 ### CLIENT LIBRARIES
 The libraries are seperated by the client's side language